mitshell/card/README.md

 In [7]: s.disconnect()
 ```

+[Here](http://michau.benoit.free.fr/codes/smartcard/sysmoUSIM/) is an example of such
+SIM and USIM dumps and graphs.

 ### USIM session
 The _USIM_ module has the _USIM_ class, to deal with the USIM application available on UICC cards.